Hindustan Unilever reports 13 pc rise in Q4 consolidated net at Rs 2,190 cr | Business

 Hindustan Unilever reports 13 pc rise in Q4 consolidated net at Rs 2,190 cr

-FMCG major Hindustan Unilever Ltd (HUL) on Thursday reported a 13 per cent increase in consolidated net profit at Rs 2,190 crore for the fourth quarter ended March 31, riding on strong volume growth.
+FMCG major Hindustan Unilever Ltd (HUL) on Thursday reported a 13 per cent increase in consolidated net profit at Rs 2,190 crore for the fourth quarter ended March 31, riding on strong volume growth across categories.

 The company had posted a consolidated net profit of Rs 1,938 crore in the same period of the previous fiscal, HUL said in a regulatory filing.

-The company's consolidated total income stood at Rs 12,542 crore, as against Rs 12,235 crore in the year-ago period.
+Consolidated total income in the fourth quarter stood at Rs 12,542 crore, as against Rs 12,235 crore in the year-ago period.

+During the quarter, HUL said it witnessed an ''underlying volume growth of 16 per cent''.
+Home care category saw a growth of 15 per cent driven by a robust recovery in fabric wash, while household care continued its strong performance delivering double-digit growth.

+Foods and refreshment segment grew by 36 per cent, the company said adding, ''all our tea brands continue to grow in high double-digits.
+Ketchups, soups and ice creams also performed well with double-digit growths''.

 Consolidated total income for FY21 was at Rs 47,438 crore, as against Rs 40,415 crore in FY20, the company said.